 - What if the Complainant requests confidentiality?

-- Who can a student contact if they want to discuss an incident of sexual harassment or sexual violence in a confidential manner?
+- Who can a student contact if they want to discuss an incident of Title IX prohibited conduct in a confidential manner?

-- What safety measures and accommodations are available to a student when they report a Title IX related incident?
+- What supportive measures are available to a student when they report a Title IX related incident?

-- Who can a student contact to ask that one or more of these safety measures and/or accommodations are put in place?
+- Who can a student contact to ask that one or more of these supportive measures are put in place?

-- What is the purpose of the University's Student Title IX Process?
+- What is the purpose of the University's Title IX Procedure?

-- Where can I learn more about the Student Title IX Process?
+- Where can I learn more about the Title IX Procedure?

 - Who can a student contact if they have been accused of Title IX prohibited conduct?

-Title IX prohibits discrimination on the basis of gender (sex).
-Title IX prohibited conduct includes sexual harassment, sexual violence, relationship (dating or domestic) violence and stalking.
+Title IX prohibits discrimination on the basis of gender (sex), including sexual harassment.
 More information about this can be found here.

 If the University knows or in the exercise of reasonable care should know about student-on-student sexual harassment, including sexual violence, that creates a hostile environment, Title IX law requires the University to take immediate and appropriate steps to investigate or otherwise determine what occurred (subject to confidentiality considerations).
 If an investigation reveals that sexual harassment, including sexual violence, created a hostile environment, the University must then take prompt and effective steps reasonably calculated to end the sexual harassment or sexual violence, prevent its recurrence and, as appropriate, remedy its effects on the victim and University community.